UK House Price Growth by Postcode: Tracking Capital Appreciation via API

 }

-All growth figures are percentage change over the period. growth_5y: 22.8 means the median sale price in this outcode is 22.8% higher than it was 5 years ago.
-The calculation uses median sold prices from HM Land Registry title transfer data, so it reflects actual completed transactions — not asking prices or estimates.
+All growth figures are percentage change over the period. growth_5y: 22.8 means the median sale price in this outcode is 22.8% higher than it was five years ago.
+The calculation uses median sold prices from HM Land Registry Price Paid Data — actual completed transactions, not asking prices.

 Fetching price growth for a single property